PJSoftware/100-days-of-code/log.md

 ### [TweetCommit](https://github.com/PJSoftware/100-days-of-code/tree/master/TweetCommit) Relocated

-**Today's Progress:** Thinking about git branching made me realise TweetCommit belonged inside my 100daysofcode repo.
+**Today's Progress:** Thinking about git branching made me realise TweetCommit belonged inside my 100DaysOfCode repo.

 **Thoughts:** Because TweetCommit is _only_ used for tweeting/committing changes to the `log.md` file in this repository, I decided it _belonged_ here, rather than in a separate repo!
 The realisation came to me because, after my adventures in git-branching (see yesterday's entry) I wanted to do something a little more than simply commit absolutely everything onto `master`.
 To do this I needed to modify both `increment-log.py` and `TweetCommit`; they are two halves of the same coin, but lived in separate repositories...
 That seemed wrong!

-I merged my TweetCommit repository into my 100DaysofCode repository (see [here](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/) and [here](https://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories-on-rebase) for details on how I did this.)
-I then modified the code as necessary (as I type this I realise I need to make one more change to `TweetCommit`, but I'll confirm that by running it to comit this file!)
+I merged my TweetCommit repository into my 100DaysOfCode repository (see [here](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/) and [here](https://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories-on-rebase) for details on how I did this.)
+I then modified the code as necessary (as I type this I realise I need to make one more change to `TweetCommit`, but I'll confirm that by running it to commit this file!)

 ## Day 40: April 30, 2020: Thursday